thatpythonguys/thatpythonguys.github.io/_posts/2022-06-19-ntperfectnumbers.md

 pin: false
 ---

-**Perfects numbers** are a highly studied subset of the positive integers that relate to our understanding of number theory.
+**Perfect numbers** are a highly studied subset of the positive integers that relate to our understanding of number theory.

 I will show a proof of the structure of all **even** perfect numbers,